 Family bathroom with bath with shower over, basin and WC.

-To the rear of the cottage is a small but fully enclosed patio garden with outside furniture and charcoal barbecue.
+To the rear of the cottage is a small, fully enclosed raised garden comprising lawn and patio area, with outside furniture and charcoal barbecue.
+Guest must provide their own charcoal.
 There are three steps from the patio area to the rear access door.

-There is parking in the lane to the rear of the cottage.
-This is accessed from a narrow road from the main street.
+There is private parking located nearby for up to two cars, to be parked in line with one another.
+This is accessed from a narrow lane from the main street.

 A travel cot and highchair are available on request.

 Strictly two dogs maximum.

 Dogs should be clean and dry before access into the wider property.
 An outdoor tap is available.
 Dogs should be kept off the furniture and are not permitted in the bedrooms.

 The beds are made up with Egyptian cotton bed linen, feather duck down duvets and pillows.
 A hairdryer is supplied in each bedroom.
 Towels and guest toiletries are provided.